grahamgilbert/Crypt-Server/docs/Installation_and_upgrade_on_Ubuntu_1804.md

 We are assuming that you already have a user if you were running Crypt 2 so if you need to create a new user refer to the above core install instructions otherwise skip.

+##Update the virtual environment
+When a virtualenv is created, pip will also be installed to manage a virtualenv's local packages.
+Create a virtualenv which will handle installing Django in a contained environment.
+In this example we'll create a virtualenv for Crypt at /usr/local.
+This should be run from Bash, as this is what the virtualenv activate script expects.

+For the update this process simply rebuilds the virtual environment.
+It will not overwrite it completely nor the files inside it.

+Go to where we're going to install the virtualenv:

+	 cd /usr/local

+Create the virtualenv for Crypt:

+	python3 -m venv crypt_env

+Make sure cryptuser has permissions to the new crypt_env folder:

+	chown -R cryptuser crypt_env

 Switch to the service account:

 	su cryptuser